-There is no need to book, but if you would like to see a particular object or section of the collections, please contact the Assistant Curator of Library and Collections in advance by phone on 0117 926 0680 or online here.
+If you would like to view a particular object or section of the collections, please contact our Curator in advance by phone on 0117 926 0680 or online here.
 We are currently undertaking exciting conservation work for our new national Brunel museum and some of our objects are currently offsite.

 Spotlight on the archive